Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 S.O.A.P.

 SOAP is an acronym used in clinical medicine that stands for "Subjective, Objective, Assessment and Plan."
 Subjective information from the patient and Objective measurements from tests are the inputs to the clinical diagnosis, the clinician then Assesses the information to arrive at a diagnosis, and then establishes a treatment Plan.
-The analogy is also useful when applied to community health assessment. [more on the SOAP model...]
+The analogy is also useful when applied to community health assessment. [visit the HELP page on the SOAP model...]

 S.T.I.P.D.A.